Last Updated: April 22, 2015

-Colon cancer occurs ninety percent of the time in people who are
+Ninety percent of the time, colon cancer occurs in those who are

-United States.
-The cancer claims the lives of almost 50,000 men and
+the lives of almost 50,000 men and women annually.

 Colon cancer in seniors remains one of the most preventable